Bareilly: Roads

-Improvements

-As part of the expansion of Old National Highway 24 (connecting Lucknow to New Delhi via Shahjahanpur, Bareilly, Rampur, Moradabad and Ghaziabad) to four lanes, two contracts were awarded on a Design, Build, Finance, Operate and Transfer (DBFOT) basis for the National Highways Authority of India (NHAI).
-Bareilly Ring Road (Bypass) provides an excellent platform for setting up of industries, MNCs, residential townships, shopping malls, school and colleges, hospitals, airport, railways, etc. Government of Uttar Pradesh has proposed 200 km six lane expressway from Faridpur near Bareilly to Pariyar in Unnao district (near Bithoor) to connect Bareilly with Kanpur and reduce distance between both cities from 10 hours to 3 hours.

-City Buses
+City buses

 City buses in Bareilly are operated by the Bareilly City Transport Services Limited (BCTSL).
 Electric buses run on three routes in the city.
-A charging station-cum-depot for these buses is located in the Swale Nagar neighborhood of the city.
+A charging station-cum-depot for these buses is located in the Swale Nagar neighbourhood of the city.

 City bus services in Bareilly were started initially on the Kutubkhana-Railway Junction route by the Uttar Pradesh State Road Transport Corporation.
 In the 1960s, a total of 4 buses used to ply on the urban routes, and in 1964, 6 new buses were introduced, increasing the number of buses to 10.
 By 1963–64 the bus services had been expanded from Koharapeer to Bhojipura and Fatehganj.
 By the late 1970s, six private buses were operating in the city under the control of the UPSRTC, with an average of 5000 daily commuters.
 However, gradual increase in the traffic on the city roads and the arrival of smaller vehicles resulted in the roadways bus services going into losses, and therefore the bus services were discontinued in the year 1990.
 At the time of their discontinuation, City buses used to operate from Kutubkhana to Railway Junction, Sadar Cantt, Sainthal, Nawabganj, Faridpur and Fatehganj.

 A proposal to restart city bus services in the city was initiated by Bareilly Municipal Corporation in 2019 under the Smart Cities Mission; 25 CNG and Electric buses were proposed to ply on five routes with a depot at Ramganga Nagar.
 Approval to operate AC Electric buses in the city was granted by state Cabinet in December 2019.
 Construction of a charging station for the electric buses commenced in Swale Nagar in 2020, and was completed in September 2021.
 The Electric Buses were inaugurated on 4 January 2022.